Curriculum in Global Studies

 Advising

 All majors have a primary academic advisor in the Academic Advising Program.
 Students are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
-The curriculum’s director of undergraduate studies works with current and prospective majors by appointment (see “Contacts” tab) to discuss major requirements, how study abroad credits transfer into the major, and other issues of relevance to global studies.
+The curriculum’s director of undergraduate studies also works with current and prospective majors by appointment (see “Contacts” tab) to discuss major requirements, how study abroad credits transfer into the major, and other issues of relevance to global studies.
 Further information on courses, the honors program, internships, and more are available on the curriculum’s website.

 Graduate School and Career Opportunities

-Global studies majors are prepared for a wide variety of careers in business, education, diplomacy, international aid and economic development, and other forms of public service.
-The major is also excellent preparation for graduate school in one of the social sciences; in professions such as law, business, or journalism; or in international affairs and area studies.
+Our major is also excellent preparation for graduate school in one of the social sciences; in professions such as law, business, or journalism; or in international affairs and area studies.
 Career resources can be found through University Career Services and on the curriculum’s website.

 Professors